srid/srid/Software/Haskell/My release process for Haskell libraries.md

 ## Open questions

-- [ ] Research a tool that automates much of the release process
+- [ ] Research a tool that automates much of the release process; cf. https://twitter.com/domenkozar/status/1744333116687184030